Course Facts Course Maintenance Team Vegetation & Biodiversity Aquifer Storage Recharge

 Tim Warren

-Tim brings a wide range of knowledge and experience as a superintendent for 23 years in various golf courses in regional South Australia, Victoria and Adelaide.
+Tim brings a wide range of knowledge and experience as a superintendent for 27 years in various golf courses in regional South Australia, Victoria and Adelaide.
 Awarded the 2014 South Australian Golf Industry Excellence in Golf Course Management, Tim leads a passionate and dedicated team that strive to provide the best quality playing experience for Members and guests.
+In 2022, Tim was the Clubs SA Manager of year and was a co-winner of the Claude Crockford Sustainability and Environment Award, one of the most highly-coveted awards in the turf industry.
+Tim has been invited to speak at various local and national conferences.

 Monina Gilbey